Sanglorian/orcus/Orcus Classes and Powers - current.md

 # Disciplines

 A discipline is a set of powers that are thematically related.
-Characters get access to disciplines from their classes, and sometimes from other sources.
+Characters get access to disciplines from their classes, and sometimes from other sources like kits.
 Having access to a discipline just means you can choose powers from that discipline when you get to select class powers; it does not give you immediate access to those powers.

 ### Key and Secondary Abilities